watson-developer-cloud/salesforce-sdk/README.md

 ### Specifying credentials in the Apex code

-Setting credentials in the code is always an option, and in fact, it's the only option if you're authenticating with an API key (in the case of the Visual Recognition service) or with IAM.
+Setting credentials in the code is always an option, and in fact, it's the only option if you're authenticating with IAM.

 You can always set these values directly in the constructor or with a method call after instantiating your service.